 Overview Of The Different Courts In Coconino County

 Every state and every county within each state has different court levels.
 In Coconino County, Arizona, we have the Superior Court, the Justice Courts, the Municipal Courts, and the Juvenile Courts.

-The Justice Courts hear traffic cases and some criminal cases, domestic violence cases, harassment cases, and hold preliminary hearings on felonies which will be heard in the Superior Court ultimately if probable cause is found then the case then gets transferred up.
+The Justice Courts hear traffic cases and some criminal cases, domestic violence cases, and harassment cases and hold preliminary hearings on felonies which will be heard in the Superior Court.
+Ultimately, if probable cause is found, then the case then gets transferred up.